 Banknotes in Switzerland

 The latest series (9th Series) of Swiss banknotes have been awarded multiple prices, including the International Bank Note Society price for 'banknote of the year'.
-The 8th Series CHF banknotes are still in circulation, alongside the newer 9th series notes.
-Banknotes in circulation are 10 CHF, 20 CHF, 50 CHF, 100 CHF, 200 CHF and 1000 CHF.
+All 9th series Swiss Franc banknotes feature an image of a pair of hands.
+The 8th Series CHF banknotes with a vertical design are no longer in circulation.
+The 9th Series banknotes in circulation are 10 CHF, 20 CHF, 50 CHF, 100 CHF, 200 CHF and 1000 CHF.